-With the use of very short-wavelength electrons for resist exposure, an excellent resolution of up to 2 nm can be achieved (single spot exposure).
-The exposure is performed with standard equipments for electron beam lithography and is based on the principle of direct writing or raster scan shaped beam procedures.
+By using very short-wavelength electrons for the exposure of the resists, an excellent resolution of up to 2 nm can be achieved (spot beam).
+Exposure is carried out by conventional e-beam equipment following the principle of direct writing or shaped beam procedure.

 During development, a positive tone resist film is patterned by a removal of exposed areas, while unexposed areas are removed when negative resists are used.
 To achieve reproducible results,